gunnarpope/cv/index.md

 * Developed automated ETL pipelines for weather and energy data to forecast net load

 **Web Sensing: High-Speed Grammar Parser** `2022-2023`
-* Designed a lossless compression algorithm (>50%) for a grammar parser written in Bison for parsing high-speed internet traffic
+* Designed a "Sequence Combinator" (i.e., lossless compression algorithm for sequence-based data) for a Push-Down Automata used to parse an LALR grammar written in Bison for a high-speed, internet security application.
-* R&D of a pushdown automata to implement a grammar parser (in C) on internet traffic at Gbps speeds
+* Combinator Parser results: 90% improvement in BRAM utilization, and +10% Mbps improvement in bandwidth over traditional parsers Bison Parsers, and overall 95% reduction in parser table size.
+* The Sequence Combinator results enable the real-time parsing of JSON objects over HTTP between a server and a client, at internet speeds, such that malicious data packets are discovered and dropped before being transmitted to the client.

 **Silvertree: Fall Detection Sensor** `2021-2022`
 * Lead Algorithm Engineer: Fall-Detection Algorithm for aging adults leveraging an embedded machine learning application within the an IMU (LSM6DSOX)
-* Designed the experiemtal designs for algorithm development and verification
+* Designed the data-driven, experimental methods for algorithm development and verification
 * Leveraged wireless BLE communication using Nordic Semiconductor's BLE SoC (nRF52840)
 * Embedded ML algorithm withing STmicro's LSM6DSOX for ultra low-power operation
 * [Silvertree](https://silvertree.io/)

 **Medrhythms: Embedded Gait Analyzer** `2021-2022`
 * Lead Algorithm Engineer: Designed a real-time gait cycle time analyzer
+* Algorithm designed leveraged 3-axis accelerometry and 3 axis-gyroscopic data to infer the step frequency and stride length of recovering stroke victims, in real-time.
-* Gait detection algorithm measures time of Toe-Off and Heel-Stride events from raw IMU data with <30ms error.
+* Gait detection algorithm measures time of Toe-Off (TO) and Heel-Strike (HS) events from raw IMU data with <30ms error - competitive with Physiolog's state-of-the-art Gait Up sensor.
 * Ported gait analysis algorithm from Python into embedded C on a wireless BLE (nRF52840) chip
 * [Medrhythms](https://medrhythms.com/)

 **OPOS1 Compliance Monitor** `2020-2021`
 * Designed a complete IoT product within 6 months to monitor usage of orthotic/prothetic limbs
 * Designed and produced a sticker-like wearable sensor that attaches to a prothetic limb and a clinical application
+* Ultra-low power algorithm design required a deterministic, finite-state machine (FSM) to wake up from low-power mode, load the memory of the FSM, measure user activity and step counts, update memory, and return to low-power mode - for months on end.
 * Wireless sensor (BLE) operates >6 months in the field using a single 240mAh coin-cell battery
 * Leveraged Flutter software to generate a mobile, tablet, and web application using a single set of source code
 * [OandP1](https://www.opos1.com)